As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipes Notes

-- Once the meat is about halfway cooked, I use a meat masher or pastry cutter to dice it up into really small pieces.
+- Once the meat is about halfway cooked, I like to use a meat masher or pastry cutter to dice it up into really small pieces.

 - Sub in stewed tomatoes for diced if you have any.
 Related: Canning Stewed Tomatoes